Thanking Your Business School Recommenders

 Personalization is Key

-At the end of the day, hopefully you know your business school recommenders fairly well – well enough to be familiar with their interests.
-Thoughtfulness and personalization are key to a thank you gift that sufficiently expresses your appreciation.
+At the end of the day, you likely know your recommenders well enough to be familiar with their interests.
+Personalization and thoughtfulness are key to a thank-you gift that truly conveys your appreciation.

-If you’re a Round 1 applicant, you’re likely anxiously awaiting decisions, which will start rolling out next week.
+If you’re a Round 1 applicant, decisions will start rolling out next week.
 For Round 2 applicants, now is the time to focus on finishing your essays and ensuring your recommenders are actively working on their submissions.
-No matter where you are in the process, taking a moment to thank your recommenders, is an important step you don’t want to miss.
+Wherever you are in the process, taking a moment to thank your recommenders is an important step you don’t want to miss.

 For those navigating the Round 2 application process, here are some some articles to peruse: